MicrosoftDocs/memdocs/windows-365/automated-provisioning-steps.md

 # Automated provisioning steps

-As an admin, you create provisioning policies and on-premises network connections to set up Windows 365 to create Cloud PCs.
+As an admin, you create provisioning policies and on-premises network connections to set up Windows 365 to provision Cloud PCs.
 Using this information, Windows 365 provisions Cloud PCs for your licensed users.
 This article explains all of the steps that Windows 365 completes automatically in the provisioning process.

 There are three stages that Windows 365 automatically completes for Cloud PC provisioning: